"Hubs" of digital innovation

 Here are a few highlights from the report:

-London is the second most connected place for technology in the world, after Silicon Valley.
+London is the second most connected place for technology in the world, after Silicon Valley in California.

 Do clusters of digital businesses like this exist in your part of the world?
 Identify a specific hub and list the factors that have contributed to its success.
 Share your findings in the comments section below.